 There are some references to machine listening as a particular area of application of deep learning.

-Machine listening is the use of signal processing and machine learning for making sense of natural / everyday sounds, and recorded music.
+Machine listening is the use of signal processing and machine learning for making sense of natural / everyday sounds and recorded music.
 (Yoomchang Han, 2020).

 Even though the architecture is still similar enough that does not justify creating a new branch of deep learning from it, investigations related to speech recognition, audio processing and sound classification suggest an emerging architecture in the upcoming years.